IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 ### Introduction

 Building mainframe application programs requires to configure various parameters and options for the various build steps, like the pre-compile, compile or link-edit step.
-For example, within an application, it can have COBOL programs that needs to be link edited with option `NCAL` ar without the option NCAL for different purposes.
+For example, within an application, it can have COBOL programs that needs to be link edited with option `NCAL` or without the option NCAL for different purposes.
 This may be required for any build parameter for the various build steps like compile parameters, bind parameters, link edit parameters etc.

 In existing mainframe toolchains, this customization is performed by assigning a type to the application artifact.
 This *type* is often used to specify the build parameters and options for the entire **subgroup** of application artifacts.
 Obviously it allows that an application program might have some individual overwrites as well.

 ### zAppBuild's hierarchy to configure the build parameters for application artifacts

-Dependency Based Build comes with its own API to manage build properties, which is extending the standard key-value pair strategy of *java.util.Properties*.
+Dependency Based Build comes with its own [APIs](https://www.ibm.com/docs/api/v1/content/SS6T76_2.0.0/javadoc/index.html) to manage build properties, which is extending the standard key-value pair strategy of *java.util.Properties*.
 DBB refers to the term *File properties* to allow overriding the corresponding default build properties using the DBB file property path syntax , see [IBM DBB Docs - Build properties](https://www.ibm.com/docs/en/dbb/2.0.0?topic=apis-build-properties#file-properties).

 zAppBuild's implementation supports to overwrite the majority of build properties.
 The full list can be looked up at [application-conf/README.md](../samples/application-conf/README.md).

 zAppBuild leverage this API and allows to define build parameters on three different levels for each language script:
-  1. General defaults - e.q. defining the compile options in [application-conf/Cobol.properties](../samples/application-conf/Cobol.properties)
+  1. General defaults in corresponding the Language property files - e.g. defining the compile options for building COBOL programs in [application-conf/Cobol.properties](../samples/application-conf/Cobol.properties)
-  2. A group definition, using a mapping to a language definition file to overwrite the defaults.
+  2. A group definition, using a mapping to a language definition file to overwrite the defaults using [application-conf/file.properties](../samples/application-conf/file.properties).
   3. An individual file level definition to overwrite the parameters leveraging Dependency Based Builds file properties syntax.

 In order to handle the above scenarios to override the default file properties for specific file/set of files, zAppBuild has comes with various strategies that can be combined: